electricimp/imp-central-impt/TestingGuide.md

 ### Running Tests ###

-To run your configured test project’s tests, call [`impt test run`](./CommandsManual.md#test-run) from the test project home directory.
+To run your configured test project’s tests, call [`impt test run`](./CommandsManual.md#test-run) from the test home.
 The tests will be executed according to your [test configuration](#test-configuration) file.

 By default, the tool searches for all test files according to the file names and/or patterns specified in the [test configuration](#test-configuration) file.
-The search starts from the test project home directory and includes all sub-directories.
+The search starts from the test home and includes all sub-directories.
 The tool looks for all test cases in the files it discovers.
 All test methods in all located test cases are considered as viable tests for execution.
 For a particular run, you may select a subset of test files, test cases and test methods by specifying the `--tests` option; see [here](#running-selective-tests) for more details.

 Every selected test file is a source for building and deploying code, so there will be as many different builds as there are selected test files for execution.
 Test files (builds) run in an arbitrary order.

-Every test file (build) runs on all devices currently assigned to the Device Group specified in the [test configuration](#test-configuration) file one by one sequentially.
+Every test file (build) runs on all devices currently assigned to the Device Group specified in the [test configuration](#test-configuration) file one by one: no device is run until the previous device has completed testing.
 Devices are chosen in an arbitrary order.
-A test file (build) running on one device is called a ‘test session’.
+A test file (build) running on one device is called a test session.
 When the build completes on the last device, the next test file (build) starts running on the same set of devices, again one after the other.

 Every test is treated as failed if an error is thrown or a timeout, as defined in the [test configuration](#test-configuration) file, occurs during the test execution.
 Otherwise the test is treated as passed.
 If at least one test in a test session fails, the test session is treated as failed.
 If the [test configuration](#test-configuration) has the `stop-on-fail` setting set to `true`, test execution ends after the first failed test.